 - Catalog the nature of your damages and identify ATV laws that afford you the most relief.

 - File a case in county court or with the relevant insurance companies.

 - Present your side at trial to a jury or within private settlement negotiations.

-We can review all issues that law enforcement will care about like a valid driver’s license, liability insurance, local laws on ATV registration and safety training, among others.
+We can review all issues law enforcement will care about, like a valid driver’s license, liability insurance, local laws on ATV registration, and safety training.